markmoxon/elite-source-code-bbc-micro-cassette/README.md

 8511STAXX16+11:STYXX16+14:STXXX16+15
 ```

-And this is an excerpt with comments, too. `TrnspMat` - is that "transporting materials"?
+And this is an excerpt that has some comments, too. `TrnspMat` - is that "transporting materials"?
 Or "transport matrix"?
 I guess it's something to do with `nodeX-Ycoords`, whatever they are, but... honestly, this is approaching the unreadable.
 (Even though I now know that this part of the code is transposing a rotation matrix, it still doesn't make it any easier to follow.)

 The terseness is not remotely surprising given the space constraints of compiling code on a 32K micro, but I was still flummoxed.
 The fact that any kind of source code was released in the first place was a kind of Holy Grail experience, but for me, it generated more questions than answers.